Westernization: Turkey

 In transcontinental Turkey, the synchronization process with the West is known as the Tanzimat (reorganization) period.
 The Ottoman Empire began to change itself according to modern science, practice, and culture.
 The Empire took some innovations from the West.
 Also, with the contribution of foreign engineers, the Empire repaired its old arm systems.
 Newly-found schools, permanent ambassadors, and privy councils were an essential improvement for the Empire.
-As a result, Turkey is one of the most Westernized majority-Muslim nations.
+The Empire became a constitutional monarchy in 1876, but this was interrupted for 30 years in the aftermath of the disastrous Russo-Turkish War, whereupon Abdul Hamid II suspended the constitution and the parliament.
+Despite his autocratic rule, Abdul Hamid continued to sponsor educational reforms, which would ironically prove to be his downfall, as the Ottoman intelligentsia, discontent with his repression, coalesced into the Young Turk movement, who in 1908 successfully launched a revolution to restore the constitution, beginning a new period of political pluralism.